davoodice/telegram-image-sender/README.md

 # telegram-image-sender

+sending All images of a folder to your channel or group.

 Simply send every images inside a folder to your telegram channel or group. you need to install python before use it.